 Does AA have zoom meetings?

 Work at home without losing your mind 07:08.
+This may interest you : How to schedule meetings in teams.
 The coronavirus pandemic has completely changed the lives of most Americans and everything from college lectures to Alcoholics Anonymous (AA) meetings has moved to video conferencing platforms like Zoom.

 AA Central Coast – Online Meetings Welcome to the Alcoholics Anonymous online meetings of the Central Coast of New South Wales, Australia.
 According to Tradition 3: “The only requirement for membership is the desire to stop drinking.”